Ben Affleck, Jennifer Garner $130 Million Divorce Held Off For Financial Benefit

 Ben Affleck and Jennifer Garner will reportedly not divorce for a long time and there is a good reason behind it.
 The Hollywood’s elite couple announced their separation two years ago but still has not talked about divorce yet.

 Jennifer Garner and Ben Affleck are keeping mum over their divorce.
 Many even thought that they are looking for reconciliation but that might not be the case.
-Reconciliation or not, their $130 million divorce is held off mostly for financial benefits.
+Reconciliation or not, there $130 million divorce is held off mostly for financial benefits.
 According to Market Watch, they might be one of the few Hollywood couples who is playing the smart way.

 The divorce settlement amount’s net worth is $130 million, out of which $105 million is owned by Ben Affleck.
-Nearly $60 million belongs to Jennifer Garner, Celebrity Net Worth reported.
+Rest $60 million belongs to Jennifer Garner, Celebrity Net Worth reported.

-According to reports, the popular Ben and Jen couple are not divorcing for an indefinite period to make better use of their finances.
-Analyzed financially, the report revealed that Affleck and Garner might be waiting for some big income to come their way and then call for the divorce.
+According to reports, popular Ben and Jen couple are not divorcing for an indefinite period to make better use of their finances.
+The report analyzed financially revealed that Affleck and Garner might be waiting for some big income to come their way and then call for the divorce.
 The estranged couple can also be waiting for some royalties or some big bonus from investments.

 “If they [Ben Affleck and Jennifer Garner] do end up filing for divorce, it makes sense for Garner and Affleck to wait 10 years before doing so.
 Upon retirement, a person can claim spousal social security benefits based on the earnings of an ex-spouse, provided that the couple was married for at least 10 years and the claimant remains unmarried.”